Sandbank Offshore Wind Farm

 Sandbank is an offshore wind farm in the German part of the North Sea.
-It is located 90 km off the coast of Schleswig-Holstein.
+It is located 90 km off the coast of the German state of Schleswig-Holstein.
 The wind farm consists of 72 Siemens wind turbines with a capacity of 4 MW each, giving the farm a total capacity of 288 MW.
 The wind farm was completed in 2017.

 The SylWin transformer platform connects the power from DanTysk, Butendiek and Sandbank offshore wind farm to shore.